burlachenkok/burtorch/README_2_EXTRA_TOOLS.md

 brew install --cask qt-creator
 ```

 Another popular IDE these days for Linux and macOS is [CLion](https://www.jetbrains.com/clion/).
-This IDE natively can open and work CMake project files similar to [QtCreator](https://www.qt.io/product/development-tools).
+This IDE can natively open and work CMake project files similar to [QtCreator](https://www.qt.io/product/development-tools).

 # GCC Alternative in macOS/Linux: CLang/LLVM Toolchain

-Clang is a frontend tool for several compiled programming languages for the LLVM framework.
+Clang is a front-end tool for several compiled programming languages for the LLVM framework.
 LLVM framework performs optimizations and code generation for target compute architecture and Operating System.
 The goal of the Clang/LLVM is to be a replacement for the GNU Compiler Collection (GCC).
 Compilers can have a big impact on performance, therefor you may wish to try using LLVM for this project.

 ## How To Install CLang/LLVM toolchain in Windows

-This ecosystem is natively supported by Visual Studio 2019 v16.2 according to https://learn.microsoft.com/en-us/cpp/build/clang-support-msbuild?view=msvc-170.
+This ecosystem is natively supported by Visual Studio 2019 v16.2, according to https://learn.microsoft.com/en-us/cpp/build/clang-support-msbuild?view=msvc-170.

 ## How To Install CLang/LLVM toolchain in macOS
 ```bash